CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

 ### 0. Pre-Requisites

 1. You'll need Python installed locally on your system - I use Python 3.11.
-2. You'll need to pip install poetry to install the dependencies.
-3. You'll need a MotherDuck account.
-4. You'll need an AWS service account.
+2. You'll need a MotherDuck account - if you want to use MotherDuck as your end destination then you'll need to make sure that you have env variables set up that point to the correct databases and schemas when you start creating your own tables.
+3. You'll need an AWS service account - if you want to use the same method as me for storing and retrieving env variables then you'll need to use AWS Secrets Manager.

 ### 1. Clone the Repository